Efficient Exact k-Flexible Aggregate Nearest Neighbor Search in Road Networks Using the M-tree: Introduction

 \section{Introduction}

 This study proposes an efficient $k$-\textit{flexible aggregate nearest neighbor} (\textit{FANN}) search algorithm~$(k \geq 1)$.
-The FANN search is an extension of \textit{aggregate nearest neighbor} (\textit{ANN}) search, which is also an extension of traditional \textit{nearest neighbor} (\textit{NN}) search.
-The NN search, which finds an object that is closest to the given query object $q$ among the objects in a dataset $\D$, is an important subject pursued in many applications in various domains~\cite{abe16, iou07, yao18, yiu05}.
-The ANN search~\cite{iou07, yiu05}, which has extended the NN search by introducing a query set $Q$ including $M ~ (\geq 1)$ query objects $q_j ~ (0 \leq j < M)$, finds an object $p^*$ that satisfies the following Eq.~(\ref{eqn01}):
+The FANN search is an extension of the \textit{aggregate nearest neighbor} (\textit{ANN}) search, which is also an extension of the traditional \textit{nearest neighbor} (\textit{NN}) search.
+The NN search, which finds the object closest to the given query object $q$ among the objects in a dataset $\D$, is an important subject pursued in many applications in various domains~\cite{abe16, kri07, sha07}.
+The ANN search~\cite{iou07, mia20, yiu05}, which extends the NN search by introducing a query set $Q$ including $M ~ (\geq 1)$ query objects $q_j ~ (0 \leq j < M)$, finds an object $p^*$ that satisfies the following Eq.~(\ref{eqn01}):

 where $\g$ denotes an aggregate function such as max and sum, and $d()$ denotes the distance between two objects.
-An example of ANN search is to find an optimal place for a meeting of $M$ members.
+An example of applying ANN search is to find an optimal place for a meeting of $M$ members.

-FANN search~\cite{yao18, li11, li16}, which has extended the ANN search by introducing a flexibility factor $\phi ~ (0 < \phi \leq 1)$, finds an object $p^*$ that satisfies the following Eq.~(\ref{eqn02}):
+The FANN search~\cite{li11, li16, yao18}, which extends ANN search by introducing a flexibility factor $\phi ~ (0 < \phi \leq 1)$, finds an object $p^*$ that satisfies the following Eq.~(\ref{eqn02}):

 where $Q_\phi$ denotes any subset of $Q$ of $\phi M$ size.
 An example of FANN search is to find an optimal place for a meeting of $\phi M$ members, the minimum quorum of $M$ members.
-FANN search cannot be solved simply by running the ANN search algorithm for every possible $Q_\phi$.
-For example, in case of $M$ = 256 and $\phi$ = 0.5, ANN search must be performed $5.769 \times 10^{75}$ times.
+The FANN search cannot be solved simply by running an ANN search algorithm for every possible $Q_\phi$.
+For example, in the case of $M$ = 256 and $\phi$ = 0.5, ANN search must be performed as much as $5.769 \times 10^{75}$ times.
 In this study, the target of FANN search is the objects in a points-of-interest (POIs) set $P ~ (\subseteq \D)$, e.g., hospitals and restaurants, instead of the whole dataset $\D$.